Efficient Implementation of a Single-Qutrit Gate Set via Coherent Control

-Next, we construct the Clifford gate set $\mathcal{C}_3$, as established for the qubit, consisting of 216 distinct elements, generated by the set \{X, Z, H, S\}.
-Given that Z and S gates are executed as virtual phase gates, the average number of gates per Clifford operation is 1.75 H, 1.51 S, 0.54 X, and 0.52 Z gates \cite{suppmaterials}.
-Routinely, to assess the quality of the qutrit gates, we employ randomized benchmarking (RB), a widely used technique that estimates the average gate error while mitigating the influence of state preparation and measurement errors \cite{morvan2021qutrit, kononenko2021characterization}.
-As shown in Fig. \ref{fig:3}(a), we perform the standard qutrit RB by repeatedly applying gate sequences that are randomly sampled from the single-qutrit Clifford group $\mathcal{C}_3$ to the transmon qutrit.
+Routinely, to assess the gate performance, we employ randomized benchmarking (RB), a widely used technique that estimates the average gate error independent of state preparation and measurement errors \cite{morvan2021qutrit, kononenko2021characterization}.
+As shown in Fig. \ref{fig:3}(a), we perform the standard RB by repeatedly applying gate sequences that are randomly sampled from the single-qutrit Clifford group $\mathcal{C}_3$.
 Due to the inherent properties of the Clifford group, averaging over these randomly sampled sequences will lead to a depolarizing channel.
 The resulting exponential decay of the population allows us to extract the depolarization parameter $p_{c}$.
 From this, the average error per Clifford gate is $r_{c}=0.0102$, given by $r_{c} = (1-p_{c})(1-1/d)$, where $d=3$ represents the dimension of the qutrit Hilbert space and $p_c$ is the depolarization parameter extracted from exponential fit.